Fox News host Chris Wallace tells Trump world sees him as ‘beacon for repression’

 "I can tell what’s fair and not and so can my people and so can a lot of other people," Trump replied.

-Wallace said he is on record as saying that he thinks some news coverage of Trump is biased but he refused to accept Trump's distinction between "fake news" and the media as a whole.
+Wallace said he is on record as saying that he thinks some news coverage of Trump is biased.
+But he refused to accept Trump's distinction between "fake news" and the media as a whole, even as Trump explained to Wallace, "I’m not calling you that."

 "We’re all together," Wallace told the president, explaining it didn't matter if he was referring to CNN, The New York Times or Fox News.
 "We’re in solidarity, sir."